 Ed Anderson has been a lay member of the Council since 2007 and, in 2019, became a Deputy Pro-Chancellor.
 A graduate in Economics and a qualified accountant, he chairs the Audit and Risk Committee.

-A former High Sheriff, Ed is currently a Deputy Lieutenant of West Yorkshire.
+A former High Sheriff, Ed is Lord-Lieutenant of West Yorkshire.

 Liz is a member of the CFO Network of Accounting for Sustainability (a charity of HRH The Prince of Wales), of which she was Chair for two years.
 She also sits on the board of the Natural Capital Coalition, and is a non-executive director of KCom plc, where she chairs the Audit Committee.